Getting To The Spot!

 Boats and Equipment

-No Name Lodge utilizes three 17-foot Maverick skiffs with four-stroke 90 HP engines.
-All boats are equally equipped with poling platforms, carbon push poles, Yeti coolers and all gear you may need, unlike some tropical destinations there will be no disparity between boats, gear and guides on your trip.
-Each guide is a certified captain by the US coastguard and will be operating their skiffs professionally as a result.
-The guides have spare terminal tackle, outfits, and flies onsite.
-If you will be traveling with no rods please notify the lodge beforehand to ensure loaner gear is available.
+No Name Lodge utilizes five 17-foot Maverick skiffs with four-stroke 90 HP engines.
+All boats are equally equipped with poling platforms, carbon push poles, Yeti coolers, and all gear you may need; unlike some tropical destinations, there will be no disparity between boats, gear, and guides on your trip.
+Each guide is a certified captain by the US Coastguard and will be operating their skiffs professionally as a result.
+The guides have spare terminal tackle, outfits, and flies.
+If you will be traveling with no rods, please notify the lodge beforehand to ensure loaner gear is available.

-On-land transportation is handled by a fleet of Mitsubishi Monteros , we promise you will love the rugged style and utility these vehicles have to offer.
+On-land transportation is handled by a fleet of Toyota Tacomas with Mitsubishi Montero's used as support/backup vehicles.
+We promise you will love the rugged style and utility these vehicles have to offer.

 To ensure all guests get the full experience we are equipped with backup boats, trucks, rods, push poles, etc. to circumvent any obstacle the elements throw at us.